cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

 # 2nd Forker's Note (Glidias)

 2020 Update: Some minor dependency changes to get Typescript (but only >=2.7) supported as well with additional improvements to intellisense and type definitions.
+Typescript aspects has been adjusted to adopt DRY and better type-checking whenever possible.
 Will see if Babel/Webpack (alongside Typescript) can be upgraded but it's working as of now.

 # Introduction